QuTech-Delft/OpenQL/docs/program.rst

 After having completed adding kernels, the program has been completely specified.
 It is represented by a vector of kernels, each with a circuit.
-And in this form, the program is compiled by invoking its compile method.
+And in this form, the program is compiled by invoking its ``p.compile()`` method.

-The platform independent compiler passes and then the platform dependent compiler passes are called one by one in the order specified by the OpenQL compiler's internals.
+In the ``p.compile()`` method, the platform independent compiler passes and then the platform dependent compiler passes are called one by one in the order specified by the OpenQL compiler's internals.
-After compilation, the compile method returns, and one can still inspect the internal representation.
+After compilation, the ``p.compile()`` method returns, with the internal representation still available.
 Compilation will have resulted in the creation of several external representations, to be used by e.g. simulation, assembly/execution or human inspection.